ekingit/DeepForecast/README.md

  - Use the global model to generate long-range weather predictions.
  - Refine these predictions with the local model to achieve greater accuracy for the immediate 7-day forecast.

+ *4. Regularized Local Model*

+ - Enhance the complexity and robustness of the local LSTM by introducing additional linear layers, layer normalization, and residual blocks.

-**Results:** The local model, hybrid model, and moving average are compared on the test set using mean squared error (MSE) as the loss function.
+**Results:** The local model, hybrid model, regularized local model and moving average are compared on the test set using mean squared error (MSE) as the loss function.
 Combining the local model with a periodicity of one year (365 days) resulted in improved model performance.
 ![Table1: Local Model, Hybrid Model, Moving Avarage - 7 days prediction MSE](https://github.com/ekingit/DeepForecast/blob/main/weather_application/Results/daily_loss.png)